mahmoudoudiallo/PRG1-conditionals/README.md

 # Python Conditionals - PRIMM Learning Activities

-This repository contains Python code examples and activities for learning conditional statements using the **PRIMM methodology** (Predict, Run, Investigate, Modify, Make).
+Python code examples and activities for learning conditional statements using the **PRIMM methodology** (Predict, Run, Investigate, Modify, Make).

-## What You'll Learn
+## What we'll cover

 - Basic `if`, `elif`, and `else` statements
 - Comparison and logical operators